tracybrtn/portfolio-generator/README.md

 ## Installation

-1. Make sure you have `node.js` and `MySQL` installed in your local machine.
+1. Make sure you have `node.js` installed in your local machine.
 2. Clone this repo or download the code.
 Open it with vscode
 3. From your terminal run command npm i